Allan Schwartz, LCSW, Ph.D. was in private practice for more than thirty years. He is a Licensed Clinical Social Worker in the states

-There are parents who convince themselves that their competing in pageants is run under religious auspices makes it perfectly safe.
+There are parents who convince little girls and themselves that competing in child beauty pageants is run under religious auspices makes it perfectly safe.
 In addition, parents believe that pageants are a good thing for their children because it builds self confidence and esteem.
 There are even parents who state that their daughters asked to compete.
 However, should a four year old be taken seriously if she asks to be in a pageant?
-In fact, should a ten year old be takne seriously and, do we agree to do everything our children ask?
+In fact, should a ten year old be taken seriously and, do we agree to do everything our children ask?

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs

 Mental health experts emphasize the fact these child pageants have the effect of sexualizing girls.
 In other words, the stereotyped thinking that females as sexual objects is detrimental to these kids.
-Their make up, clothes and types of dances all focus on being sexy.
+Their heavy makeup, spray tans, false eyelashes, fake hair, clothes and types of dances all focus on being sexy.
 If you have any doubt about this, just watch the television show to see for yourself.